Snakes And Their Tongues: 10 Different Styles

 Tongue: bright red.

-This Thai and Malaysian snake has a purely red tongue, with no gimmicks.
-Painted bronzebacks reach 125cm and are harmless to humans.
-They can stay incredibly still on their leaves, with the only indication they’re not dead being a slightly inflating and deflating chest.
-Every so often they’ll fleck their red tongues as well, or perhaps they won’t.
-Unlike the tongue, their body doesn’t have a hint of red.
-This snake has a cream coloured belly, with a green-brown back.
+Painted bronzebacks can stay incredibly still on their leafy branches, with the only indication they’re not dead being a slightly inflating and deflating chest.
+Every so often, they’ll fleck their red tongues as well, or perhaps they won’t.
+Unlike the tongue, their body doesn’t have a single hint of red.
+This species has a cream-coloured belly, with a green-brown back.

 2 Spotted bush snake